Skip to content

 Steps to Migrate to the New Home System Manually

-If you are currently using more than 100GB of space in your home directory, you will need to take some manual steps to migrate to the new home system.
+This is primarily for users that were using more than 100GB in their home directory as of March 28th, 2025, have not transferred their own files, and as of June 10th, 2025, now have an empty, new home directory.
 Since all quotas on the new system are a maximum of 100GB of space, you will need to choose what to copy over to the new system.

 Moving files